sheng-n/DLST-MDA/README.md

 # DLST-MDA
-Submit journal IEEE Journal of Biomedical and Health Informatics
+Submit journal IEEE/ACM Transactions on Computational Biology and Bioinformatics
 ## 1. Overview
 The code for paper "Deep learning-based integration of sequence and structure information for efficient predicting miRNA-drug associations".
 The repository is organized as follows: